 I believe that the Social Media Revolution spawned the Thought Leadership Movement, which in turn gave rise to three (3) distinct sub-movements, which I now call pillars, that brands must leverage today to keep competitive and profitable.
 I have isolated these as: 1).
 Brand Storytelling, 2).
 Content Marketing, and 3).
 Community Management.
 Each of these pillars supports a unique array of strategies that, when executed in concert, can drive thought leadership.

 Brand storytelling of a business entity (e.g., a person, a company, a venture) describes a sequence of interrelated events, and the manner in which they are captured, constructed, and recited.
 A business story is born through deep introspection and assessment, and gains context through experience.
 The developing brand story is rooted in an organization’s guiding principles and ultimately becomes a reflection of its culture.

 Story is a device that captures both minds and hearts, one that enables both a cerebral and a visceral connection to a person, group, company, product, or service.
 In social business, where a hands-on customer experience is not possible, you must appeal to the intellect and emotions of your target audience.
 Thought leaders understand the power of story and the importance of creativity and originality in telling it.

 Social media encourages us to be storytellers, yet storytelling is not easy work.
-The commitment entails the search for a brand narrative—that is, the words, phrases, and anecdotes that shape perceptions and add context.
+The commitment entails the search for a brand narrative—that is, the words, phrases, and anecdotes that convey the message, add context, and shape perceptions.
 As the story evolves, a path clears to telling it in the most positively impacting manner.

 In the Digital Era, businesses are encouraged to make their stories the message.
 Effective brand storytelling establishes thought leadership, engenders trust, and moves product off the shelves.
 The brand story is the cornerstone of thought leadership.
 Without it, the other two pillars will be unable to bear weight.